sneerteam/spikes/ReacTacToe/README.md

-Sovereign TicTacToe made with React Native.
+ReacTacToe is A TicTacToe game built with React Native ready to play with your friends on Sneer.

 ### Todo
 - [ ] Change the "winner()" to handle different board sizes